Rise Above the Noise

 In addition to his recording work, Thom has also been part of many film and television projects, from scoring assignments to song placements.
-He participated in the music for Alejandro Inarratu’s first film, “Amorres Perros,” as well as films including “Collateral” (directed by Michael Mann), “Man on Fire,” and “Spider-Man” I and II.
+He participated in the music for Alejandro Inarritu's first film, “Amores Perros,” as well as films including “Collateral” (directed by Michael Mann), “Man on Fire,” and “Spider-Man” I and II.

-Celebrating 20 years as the DJ Host of Reggae Runnins on HOT 105 FM, Tanto Irie (‘The Irie One’) hosts the #1 reggae show on South Florida's #1 radio station for three hours every Saturday night from 10pm to 1am.
-HOT105fm is a 3 time Marconi award winner 2014, 2017 and 2019.
-Tanto’s listeners look forward to tuning in as he updates them on the latest music featuring interviews with the hottest artists and legendary veterans the likes of Beres Hammond, Buju Banton, Sanchez, Morgan Heritage, the Marley Brothers, Cocoa Tea, Taurus Riley, Mikey Spice, Shaggy, Gyptian, Beenie Man and many others who create reggae music that continues to inspire and entertain people from all walks of life.
+Celebrating 20 years as the DJ Host of Reggae Runnins on HOT 105 FM, Tanto Irie (‘The Irie One’) hosts the #1 reggae show on South Florida's #1 radio station for three hours every Saturday night from 10 pm to 1 am.
+HOT105fm is a 3 time Marconi award winner in 2014, 2017, and 2019.
+Tanto’s listeners look forward to tuning in as he updates them on the latest music featuring interviews with the hottest artists and legendary veterans the likes of Beres Hammond, Buju Banton, Sanchez, Morgan Heritage, the Marley Brothers, Cocoa Tea, Taurus Riley, Mikey Spice, Shaggy, Gyptian, Beenie Man and many others.
+They create reggae music that continues to inspire and entertain people from all walks of life.more...

-Reggae Runnins and Tanto Irie were honored to be the recipients of the Lifetime Achievement Award at the 2014 International Reggae & World Music Awards Show; he is also the recipient of the 2017 People Profile Awards. less...
+Reggae Runnins and Tanto Irie were honored to receive the Lifetime Achievement Award at the 2014 International Reggae & World Music Awards Show; he is also the recipient of the 2017 People Profile Awards.less...

 Laffite has been the head radio promotions executive in the West Coast/Central region for Universal Music for the past 10 years.
-Previously, Laffite also directed radio and marketing promotions for EMI, Crescent Moon (under Emilio Estefan) and BMG, where he began his career and worked for more than 13 years.
-Laffite has had a broad range of experience on the management side as product manager and radio promoter, creating, planning and executing marketing plans, radio strategies and promotional visits by multiple artists.
-He has developed strong relationships with key national radio program directors, influential television producers and leading reporters and journalists throughout the U.S.less...
+Previously, Laffite also directed radio and marketing promotions for EMI, Crescent Moon (under Emilio Estefan), and BMG, where he began his career and worked for more than 13 years.
+Laffite has had a broad range of experience on the management side as a product manager and radio promoter, creating, planning, and executing marketing plans, radio strategies, and promotional visits by multiple artists.
+He has developed strong relationships with key national radio program directors, influential television producers, and leading reporters and journalists throughout the U.S.less...

 Scott EmersonPop, Rock